openedx/mdrst/rst.rst

 Strong emphasis
 ===============

-.. note: RST only allows astrisks for strong emphasis
+.. note: RST only allows asterisks for strong emphasis

 This word is **bold**.